Single-grasp deformable object discrimination: the effect of gripper morphology, sensing modalities, and action parameters: Time series and Classification

-trained either on raw sensory data or on hand-crafted features.
-Euclidean metrics is used and $K$ is selected empirically by evaluating the performance on the validation set.
-Each gripper has thus its own optimal $K$ on object set (objects / foams).
+The $k$-NN classifier was trained either with raw sensory data or hand-crafted features as input.
+Euclidean metric was used and $k$ selected empirically by evaluating the performance on the validation set.
+Each gripper had thus its own optimal $k$ on each object set (objects / foams).